jupyter/docker-stacks/all-spark-notebook/README.md

 1. Open a Python 2 or 3 notebook.
 2. Create a `SparkContext` configured for local mode.

-For example, the first few cells in a notebook might read:
+For example, the first few cells in the notebook might read:

 ```python
 import pyspark